renovatebot/renovate/docs/usage/self-hosting.md

 #### Running as a GitHub App

-Instead of a bot account and a personal access token you can as well run `renovate` as a self-hosted [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps).
+Instead of a bot account and a personal access token you can run `renovate` as a self-hosted [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps).

-When creating the GitHub App give it following permissions:
+When creating the GitHub App give it the following permissions:

 - Checks: Read & write
 - Contents: Read & write